 Dr Rachel Wicaksono is Head of the School of Education, Language and Psychology and York St John University.
 Her first degree was in English Language and Literature from Oxford University, and her MA TESOL and EdD are from the Institute of Education, University College London.

 Rachel has taught English, trained teachers, and managed and inspected schools in Indonesia, India, Hong Kong, Malaysia, Thailand, Vietnam, China, Pakistan, Sweden and Sri Lanka.

 Andrew Smith – Member

-Andrew currently represents the Diocese of York Educational Trust (DYET) as a corporate member on Multi Academy Trusts and is a director of DBE Services, a consortia of several Church of England dioceses in the north of England.
+Andrew currently represents the Diocese of York Educational Trust (DYET) as a corporate Member on Multi Academy Trusts and is a director of DBE Services, a consortia of several Church of England dioceses in the north of England.
 He is also a Trustee of the National Society which oversees the work of Church School education nationally.

 Peter Warry – Member